How to help someone with an eating disorder

 When someone close to you is suffering with an eating disorder, taking the time to look after yourself can feel strange sometimes, and even selfish.
 But it’s not.
 It’s important for you to stay well, for your own sake and for the other person too.

 Make sure you have time and space for yourself.
 Do the things that you enjoy in life.
-Also, talk to other people about what you are going through as you need a support network too.
+Also, talk to other people about what you're going through as you need a support network too.

-Remember that seeing acts of ordinariness like eating meals, having snacks and relaxing can help a person with an eating disorder to see the possibility of a life away from the struggles they are currently living with.
+Remember that seeing acts of normality like eating meals, having snacks and relaxing can help a person with an eating disorder to see the possibility of a life away from the struggles they're currently living with.

 Show you care

-A person is suffering from an eating disorder can become distant.
-They may start to pull away and lose interest in the things that they once enjoyed.
+A person who's suffering from an eating disorder can become distant.
+They may start to pull away and lose interest in the things they once enjoyed.

-When helping someone with an eating disorder, encourage them to spend time with you and other people that they are close to.
+When helping someone with an eating disorder, encourage them to spend time with you and other people they're close to.
 Also send them a quick text or give them a phone call to show that you’re thinking about them.
-These acts of kindness will help the person to recognise that they are valued and that they have people around them who want to see them feel better.
+These acts of kindness will help the person to recognise that they're valued and they have people around them who want to see them feel better.

 How to deal with serious situations

 Eating disorders are life-threatening.
-If a person has collapsed or has attempted to take their own life, immediate action should be taken.
+If a person has collapsed or has attempted to take their own life, you should take immediate action.
 At this point, it may be that the person also understands the severity of their condition and recognises that they need professional support.

 Take the person to hospital or book an emergency doctor’s appointment.
-It is ok for you to take charge and do what needs to be done in these serious situations.
+It's OK for you to take charge and do what needs to be done in these serious situations.

-At Priory Group, we provide treatment to people who are struggling with eating disorders.
+At Priory, we provide treatment to people who are struggling with eating disorders.
 We have a number of treatment programmes available, which include:

-- Outpatient therapy - this is often used by people in the earlier stages of an eating disorder.
-The person has the opportunity to meet with a psychiatrist, therapist, dietician and/or nutritionist and begin addressing their unhealthy relationship with food, drink and exercise, while continuing with their responsibilities (such as attending work)
+• Outpatient therapy - this is often used by people in the earlier stages of an eating disorder.
+The person has the opportunity to meet with a psychiatrist, therapist, dietitian and/or nutritionist and begin addressing their unhealthy relationship with food, drink and exercise, while continuing with their responsibilities (such as attending work)

-When a person is starting their treatment journey with us, they will initially speak to a member of our team who will work with them to determine the treatment that will be most suitable and effective.
+When a person is starting their treatment journey with us, they'll initially speak to a member of our team who will work with them to determine the treatment that will be most suitable and effective.

-If you would like to find out about the treatment options that are available here at Priory Group, please visit our eating disorder treatment page for further information.
+If you would like to find out about the treatment options that are available here at Priory, please visit our eating disorder treatment page for further information.

-Blog reviewed by Dr Lorna Richards (MA, MBChB (Honours), MRCPsych) Consultant Psychiatrist at Life Works
+Page clinically reviewed by Lorna Richards (MA, MBChB (Honours), MRCPsych) Consultant Psychiatrist at Life Works.